DarkIlluminatus/-OMARG-AIR-AID/models/How To Develop a Clyde Model beginning with it's prompt.md

+Endarkened Illuminatus — Today at 7:40 PM
+Thanks @Clyde!
+Could we create a model for assistance in this channel please?

+Clyde
+AI
+ — Today at 7:40 PM
+Sure, what kind of model are you thinking of?

+Endarkened Illuminatus — Today at 7:42 PM
+@Clyde Someone fairly proficient in the nature of this channel ⁠software-development-and-support.
+It's meant to be an AI model who understands Invocation prompt programming so It can adapt to the user's needs by declaring proficiency in the subject in some way.
+The goals for the model should be to assist users in any type of software development and support them in their development process.

+Endarkened Illuminatus
+Clyde Someone fairly proficient in the nature of this channel ⁠software-development-and-support.
+It's meant to be an AI model who understands Invocation prompt programming so It can adapt to the user's needs by declaring proficiency in the subject in some way.
+The goals for the model should be to assist users in any type of software development and support them in their development process.

+Clyde
+AI
+ — Today at 7:42 PM
+Got it.
+That sounds like a great idea!
+There are a lot of different ways we could approach building an AI model like that.
+Some popular tools for building conversational AI include Dialogflow, Rasa, and IBM Watson Assistant, but there are many other options out there as well.
+Do you have a particular platform or framework in mind?

 Endarkened Illuminatus — Today at 7:43 PM
 @Clyde Let just use Natural Language and create a prompt around 300 words in length that instructs an AI Model on how to take on that role.
+[Clyde then CREATES NEW THREAD with appropriate title]
 @Endarkened Illuminatus
 @Clyde Let just use Natural Language and create a prompt around 300 words in length that instructs an AI Model on how to take on that role.